 The Company has received from each independent non-executive Director a confirmation of his independence pursuant to the rule 3.13 of the Listing Rules.
 The Company considered all the independent non-executive Director were independent.

 DISCLOSURE OF CHANGE IN INFORMATION OF DIRECTOR UNDER RULES 13.51B(1) OF THE LISTING RULES

-Below are the changes of Director's information during the year are set out below:
+The following sets out the changes of Directors' information during the year: